NCES CCD 2024-25 303 schools PA

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-Philadelphia operates 25 school districts — among the most fragmented governance structures in the country
+Philadelphia operates 25 school districts — one of the single most fragmented governance structures in the country

 Source: NCES Common Core of Data NCES Common Core of Data